 Corporate Governance

 Delivering positive impact across our business starts with good corporate governance and establishing strong policies and standards.
-In 2023, we continue to strengthen our sustainability attainments.
+We continue to strengthen our sustainability attainments.

 Incorporated climate-related extreme weather events into our Business Continuity Plan

-To advance accountability and to deliver long-term value, each department/entity in the Sustainability Working Group is responsible for their sustainability deliverables.
+As the highest governing body at Capital A, the Board of Directors (BOD) is responsible for guiding Management, supervising and resolving crucial issues pertaining to sustainability-related matters.
+To also advance accountability and to deliver long-term value , each department/entity in the Sustainability Working Group is responsible for for their sustainability deliverables.

 As climate-related risks gain prominence due to the increasing severity and regularity of climate events, Capital A has included business continuity plans for extreme weather conditions for heat waves, floods and wildfires.